AnyLog-co/documentation/high availability.md

    1) The Operator Background Process to ingest data to the local databases.
    2) The Distributor Background Process to push new data to the peer nodes that host a copy of the data.
    3) The  Consumer Background Process to pull data which is missing on the current node.
-5) Enabling the TSD tables operations (Detaile are available in the section[The Time Series Data (TSD) Management Tables](#the-time-series-data-tsd-management-tables) below.
+5) Enabling the TSD tables operations (Details are available in the section[The Time Series Data (TSD) Management Tables](#the-time-series-data-tsd-management-tables) below.

 Notes: